 - Testing of drugs by central labs

-Medical Device Registration and CDSCO approval process in India
+Medical Device Registration and CDSCO Guidelines for India

 Step 1: Is your product on the list of Notified Medical Devices and IVDs which require device registration in India?